 Model quality vs latency/cost

-A heavier model can improve ranking quality but may break latency budgets and increase inference cost.
-Multi-stage models and budget-aware routing are common mitigations.
+A heavier model can improve ranking quality, but it can easily break latency budgets and raise inference cost.
+Multi-stage ranking is the usual mitigation.

 Personalization vs explainability

-Deep personalization is harder to explain to users and stakeholders.
+The deeper the personalization, the harder it is to explain to users and stakeholders.
 Teams usually add reason codes and explicit policy boundaries in the final layer.

 Common anti-patterns

-Using a single heavy ranker without candidate pruning, which breaks latency budgets at peak.
+Using one heavy ranker without candidate pruning, which breaks latency budgets at peak.

 No fallback strategy: recommendation output disappears during feature-store incidents.

-No distribution-shift monitoring: offline metrics look good while online KPIs degrade for weeks.
+No distribution-shift monitoring, so offline metrics look healthy while online KPIs degrade for weeks.

 Interview prompts to cover